 Privacy torts have been in the news most recently due to a decision handed down last month by the New Jersey Supreme Court.
 In this case, a patient sued a doctor and his medical practice for invasion of privacy and several other claims after the doctor allegedly discussed the patient’s HIV status with an unnamed third party.
 When the defense moved to dismiss due to the fact that HIPAA does not allow private right of action, the New Jersey Supreme Court ruled that the case could proceed on the grounds that it was being pursued under state invasion of privacy tort, rather than HIPAA itself.

-So far, using state negligence law has been the most common route to pursuing legal recourse in the event the violation of individual’s rights to privacy.
+So far, using state negligence law has been the most common route to pursuing legal recourse in the event of a violation of an individual’s rights to privacy.

 This route is best exemplified by a recent ruling by the Connecticut Supreme Court.
 The plaintiff sued an OB GYN center for negligence after receiving care there.
 In addition to being informed that her information would not be shared with anyone, she specifically asked that her information not be given to a former romantic partner.
 Said ex-partner then filed a paternity suit and subpoenaed the OB GYN center for the plaintiff’s information.
 The center complied, and the ex-partner promptly used that information to extort the plaintiff.